The Billie Jean King Cup (or “BJK Cup”) is a team tennis tournament on the WTA Tour that was up until 2020 known as the Fed Cup.

 Schedule

-Below is the schedule of matches for the 2022 BJK finals with the group stage matches being played from the 8th to the 11th of November, the semifinals on the 12th of November, and the final on the 13th of November.
+Below is the schedule of matches for the 2023 BJK Cup finals with the group stage matches being played from the 7th to the 10th of November, the semifinals on the 11th of November, and the final on the 12th of November 2023.

 Prize Money